apigee/ansible-opdk-accelerator/README.md

 1. `git clone` this repository to `~/apigee-opdk-accelerator`.
 1. [Setup](setup#usage-instructions) an Ansible control server and workspace.
 1. Configure [Ansible and the Ansible inventory](README-ansible-configuration.md).
-1. Obtain the username and password from Apigee that you use to access the Apigee repository and set the attributes `apigee_repo_user` and `apigee_repo_password` in `~/.apigee-secure/credentials.yml`.
+1. Please update the [credentials](README-configure-credentials.md).
+Obtain the username and password from Apigee that you use to access the Apigee repository and set the attributes
+`apigee_repo_user` and `apigee_repo_password` in `~/.apigee-secure/credentials.yml`.
 1. Review and update the default credentials for the Edge Administrative User that are set the attributes `opdk_user_email` and `opdk_user_pass` in `~/.apigee-secure/credentials.yml`.